Sarah Clarke KC wins Responsible Leader Awards at the Women & Diversity in Law Awards 2023.

 I hate injustice and will do everything in my power to put right a wrong.
 Early on in my career I represented a Member of the Bar pro bono who had struggled through adversity to get to the Bar, and had then been terribly badly treated by her pupil supervisor who effectively ended my client’s career mid-way through her pupillage.
 I took proceedings before the BSB and argued successfully for her reinstatement and then helped her to successfully apply for pupillage elsewhere.
 Sometimes in life you just have to stand in front of someone when they really need it.

-Author of “Insider Dealing: Law and Practice” published by Oxford University Press.
+Author of “Insider Dealing: Law and Practice” (2nd edition published by Oxford University Press in 2020).
 The leading textbook in this field.

 “Insider Dealing: Law and Practice is an excellent, and much welcomed, commentary on insider dealing from a person with unparalleled experience in this field.
 The text is as useful for those who are new to the topic as it is for those with substantial expertise.
 It serves as a good introduction to insider dealing law and gives a practical overview of how insider dealing operates within our legal system. … Insider Dealing: Law and Practicer is a thorough, well considered practitioner’s text and should find its way into the hands of any purporting to have an interest in the financial markets.”